bigskysoftware/htmx/www/docs.md

     <div id="search-results"></div>
 ```

-This input will issue a request 500 milliseconds after a key up event if the input has been changed and puts the results
+This input will issue a request 500 milliseconds after a key up event if the input has been changed and inserts the results
-into the `div#search-results`.
+into the `div` with the id `search-results`.

 #### <a name="special-events"></a> [Special Events](#special-events)